Add On Insurance

 Many of these insurance policies will have now expired.

 Following our review, we may offer/have offered you a refund of your policy premium plus interest.
-We will be contacting customers entitled to a refund progressively over the coming weeks.

 What is add-on insurance?